predixdesignsystem/px-button-group-design/README.md

-# Button Group
+# px-button-group-design

-Predix UI Button Group module is an implementation of button groups, either multi or unique select.
+The px-button-group-design module is an implementation of button groups, either multi or unique select.

 ## Dependencies